mwzig/WordSearch/README.md

 java -cp ./bin/main WordSearch.WordSearch HealthyFoodWordSearch.txt true
 `

 The first parameter is the filename.
-It must exist in the Resources directory, or you may specify a fully qualified file name.
+It must exist in the Resources directory, or you may specify a fully qualified file name as follows:

+`
+java -cp ./bin/main WordSearch.WordSearch c:/users/mary/PillarKatas/wordsearch/Resources/HealthyFoodWordSearch.txt
+`

 ## 4. Options
 The second parameter is optional: if "true" is specified, the application will print out the input data.